Ming-Lyu/chatter/README.rst

 Documentation
 -------------

-The full documentation is at https://chatter.readthedocs.io.
+The full documentation is at https://django-chats.readthedocs.io.

 Quickstart
 ----------

 Install chatter::

-    pip install chatter
+    pip install django-chats

 Add it to your `INSTALLED_APPS`: